Captain America: Reborn

 Captain America: Reborn is a six-issue (originally intended to be five issues) monthly comic book limited series published by Marvel Comics between July 2009 and January 2010.
 The series was written by Ed Brubaker, illustrated by Bryan Hitch, and inked by Butch Guice.
-The series reveals the truth regarding the death of the original Captain America, Steve Rogers (as told in the story arc The Death of Captain America) and revives him in the contemporary Marvel Universe.
+The series reveals the truth regarding the death of the original Captain America, Steve Rogers, in the story arc "The Death of Captain America", and revives him in the contemporary Marvel Universe.

 Background

 The series was announced April 2009, with the title of "Reborn".
 More information was released on June 15, two days before the release of Captain America #600 (which serves as the prelude to the limited edition series).
 The complete title was later announced as Captain America: Reborn.

 Plot

 Captain America #600

 On the first anniversary of Captain America's death, citizens disputed about whether to honor him as a patriot or to hate him for being a traitor.
 Throughout the series, Sharon Carter is looking for the agent she gave the gun to that was used to kill Steve Rogers.
-Using a device from Nick Fury, Sharon Carter tracks down the agent and hypnotizes him in order to make him reveal where he put the gun.
+Using a device from Nick Fury, Sharon tracks down the agent and hypnotizes him to make him reveal where he put the gun.

-As Bucky reflects on what's happening to the country, Rikki Barnes tells Eli Bradley (aka Patriot) that she wants to be Bucky's new partner.
+As Bucky reflects on what is happening to the country, Rikki Barnes tells Patriot that she wants to be Bucky's new partner.
 Patriot agrees to introduce the two, even though Bucky is not looking for a new partner, because Steve would have wanted it.
-Meanwhile, Crossbones and Sin escape from a H.A.M.M.E.R. holding facility in Colorado, and the Red Skull returns still trapped in Aleksander Lukin's body.
-In Central Park, Falcon, Natasha (aka Black Widow), Bucky, Luke Cage, Jessica Drew, and Clint Barton are without their costumes.
+Meanwhile, Crossbones and Sin escape from a H.A.M.M.E.R. holding facility in Colorado, and Red Skull returns still trapped in Aleksander Lukin's body.
+In Central Park, Falcon, Black Widow, Bucky, Luke Cage, Jessica Drew, and Clint Barton are without their costumes.
 All have a teleportation spell ready in case Norman Osborn and his Dark Avengers attempt to capture them.
-Osborn, Sentry and the new Ms. Marvel manage to find the group while hovering over the park, Osborn decides not to attack them.
+Osborn, Sentry, and Ms. Marvel manage to find the group while hovering over the park, Osborn decides not to attack them.
 Instead, Osborn appears in front of the crowd, and says that the gathering, thought to be illegal, was approved by H.A.M.M.E.R.
 Osborn declares that they will honor Captain America for who he was.
 The crowd shouts Captain America's name and it upsets the Avengers who were present.
-In the midst of this situation, Sharon Carter appears before the Avengers.
-She declares that there is still a way to save Steve.
+In the midst of this situation, Sharon appears before the Avengers and declares that there is still a way to save Steve.